cucumber-rs/cucumber/book/src/Test_Modules_Organization.md

 ## Avoid duplication

 Avoid writing similar step definitions, as they can lead to clutter.
-While documenting your steps helps, making use of [`regex` and `FromStr`](Features.md#combining-regex-and-fromstr) can do wonders.
+While documenting your steps helps, making use of [`regex`/`cucumber-expressions` and `FromStr`](Features.md#combining-regexcucumber-expressions-and-fromstr) can do wonders.